St Winifred’s EYFS Teaching and Learning

 - In adult-initiated learning, the adult will have planned an experience, based on continuous assessments of children’s learning, but will not stay with the experience.
 There will be an expectation that children will access the experience in the intended way, however as the adult does not stay with the activity there is the possibility that children will take it in a different direction.
 An adult should drop by to check in on children and find out what they are doing.
 If what the children are doing is not considered valuable learning, then the adult will redirect and model.

-- A baseline assessment is carried out for all children to be completed by October half term.
+- The Statutory baseline assessment is carried out for all children to be completed by October half term.

 - Further summative assessments are completed at the end of autumn term (December), end of spring term (March) and the end of summer term, for children in Reception, this is the Early Years Foundation Stage Profile.